pebberio/docker-schlund-ddns/README.md

 Dockerized version of [wosc/schlund-ddns](https://github.com/wosc/schlund-ddns/)

-This image runs a python flask server to update DNS Records managed by [SchlundTech](http://www.schlundtech.com/) by using their official [XML-Gateway](http://www.schlundtech.com/services/xml-gateway/).
+This image runs a python flask server to update DNS Records managed by [SchlundTech](http://www.schlundtech.com/) by using their official [XML-Gateway](http://www.schlundtech.com/services/xml-gateway/) over http/s.
+A CLI is provided too.

 Many thanks to [wosc](https://github.com/wosc/) and [martinlowinski/php-dyndns](https://github.com/martinlowinski/php-dyndns) for providing their projects to the public.